 Portal hypertension: Portal hypertension (increased blood pressure in the large vein of the liver) may occur with normal use of didanosine.
 Your doctor will order blood tests to check for early signs of this complication.
 If you experience vomiting blood or an unusual increase in the size of your abdomen, contact your doctor as soon as possible.

-Pregnancy: Adequate studies of the use of this medication by pregnant women are not available.
+Pregnancy: There have been reports of birth defects in babies born to mothers who took this medication while pregnant.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if didanosine passes into breast milk.
 Women who have HIV infection are cautioned against breast-feeding because of the risk of passing HIV to a baby who does not have the infection.